jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 My general areas of research are spatio-temporal data mining and applied machine learning, with a focus on developing accurate, scalable, and generalizable algorithms to tackle complex real-world urban challenges, such as traffic congestion, energy consumption, and environmental sustainability.
 The long-term goal of my research is to create strong AI models from big data that enable intelligent and sustainable cities.

-I have published over 20 papers in refereed journals and conference proceedings, such as TKDE, VLDBJ, KDD, VLDB, and AAAI.
-My research has powered several billion-scale online services at DiDi Chuxing and Baidu Maps.
-I also serve as the program committee member or reviewer for leading conferences and journals, such as KDD, WWW, NeurIPS, ICLR, ICML, and TKDE.
-I received several awards including HKUST AIS Best Research Award, VLDB Best Research Paper Nomination, and first place in KDD Cup 2018.

 # Research Interests
 My current research interests lie in the following aspects:
 * Fundamental algorithms: data-centric AI, efficient deep learning, physics-informed learning